-With respect to equity incentive compensation, EchoStar attempts to ensure that each NEO has equity awards at any given time that are significant in relation to such individual's annual cash compensation to ensure that each of EchoStar's NEOs has appropriate incentives tied to the performance of EchoStar's Class A Common Stock.
+With respect to equity incentive compensation, EchoStar attempts to ensure that each NEO has equity awards at any given time that are significant in relation to such individual's annual cash compensation to ensure that each of EchoStar's NEOs has appropriate incentives tied to the performance of EchoStar's Class A Shares.
 Therefore, EchoStar may grant more options to one particular NEO in a given year if a substantial portion of the NEO's equity incentives are vested and the underlying stock is capable of being sold.
 In addition, if an NEO recently received a substantial amount of equity incentives, EchoStar may not grant any equity incentives to that particular NEO.

 In granting equity incentive compensation, the Compensation Committee also takes into account whether the NEO has been promoted in determining whether to award equity awards to that individual.
-Finally, from time to time, the Compensation Committee may award one-time equity awards based on a number of subjective criteria, including the NEO's position and role in EchoStar's success and whether the NEO made any exceptional contributions to EchoStar's success
+Finally, from time to time, the Compensation Committee may award one-time equity awards based on a number of subjective criteria, including the NEO's position and role in EchoStar's success and whether the NEO made any exceptional contributions to EchoStar's success.

-To encourage executive officers to remain in EchoStar's employ, options granted under EchoStar's stock incentive plans generally vest at the rate of 20% per year and have exercise prices not less than the fair market value of EchoStar's Class A Common Stock on the date of grant.
+To encourage executive officers to remain in EchoStar's employ, options granted under EchoStar's stock incentive plans generally vest at the rate of 20% per year and have exercise prices not less than the fair market value of EchoStar's Class A Shares on the date of grant or the last trading day prior to the date of grant (if the date of grant is not a trading day).
 EchoStar's standard form of option agreement given to executive officers has included acceleration of vesting upon a change in control of EchoStar for those executive officers that are terminated by us or the surviving entity, as applicable, for any reason other than for cause during the twenty-four month period following such change in control.